 In 2003, Charles Bantz became chancellor of IUPUI—Indiana’s urban public research university—serving 30,000 students.

+He is a champion of IUPUI’s community engagement, which has been recognized with the U.S. President’s Award and selection for the honor roll Higher Education.
+He and Professor Sandra Petronio, his wife, endowed the Bantz-Petronio Translating Research into Practice Award to recognize engaged scholarship.
 He is deeply involved in the community through service on the United Way of Central Indiana Board of Directors and several other boards.
 He was the 2011/2012 president of the Economic Club of Indiana Board of Governors.

 He has been active nationally serving the higher education community, including having been a member of the NCAA Division I Board of Directors and the NCAA’s Executive Committee from 2007 to 2011.
 He is chair of the Coalition of Urban Serving Universities and has been a member of the Association of Public and Land-Grant Universities’ Board of Directors.

 He holds a bachelor's degree in English education from the University of Minnesota, a master's degree in speech communication from the University of Minnesota, and a Ph.D. from Ohio State University in communication.
 He has published books and articles on organizational communication, student success, internationalization, and television news.